jpommerening/release-station/README.md

 The _ReleaseStation_ operates on GitHub events and its architecture is based on the observable stream principle.
-The flow of data starts with a GitHub [activity][ax-github] that queries the authenticated user's repositories and publishes it as a resource.
-From there, the widget that is responsible for storing and displaying a user's settings, allows the user to select which repositories to track and publishes the sub-set as another resource.
+The flow of data starts with a GitHub [activity][ax-github] that queries the authenticated user's repositories and publishes them as a resource.
+From there, the widget, that is responsible for storing and displaying a user's settings, allows the user to select which repositories to track and publishes the sub-set as another resource.